QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 .. code-block:: julia

     b = [1.0 2.0; 3.0 4.0]
-    b - Diagonal([1.0, 1.0])  # Poor style, inefficient code
+    b - Diagonal([1.0, 1.0])  # poor style, inefficient code

 Whereas you should instead use

 .. code-block:: julia

     b = [1.0 2.0; 3.0 4.0]
-    b - I  # Good style, and note the lack of dimensions of I
+    b - I  # good style, and note the lack of dimensions of I

 While the implementation of ``I`` is a little abstract to go into at this point, a hint is: